 - Raising Campers

-How to know you’re ready to take your toddlers camping
+How to know you’re ready to go camping with a toddler?

 This is different for every family.

 Before kids, were you an avid outdoors person or were you the type of person that didn’t mind camping now and then?
 Or, maybe you’ve never camped at all or the last time you slept in a tent you were in a leaky canvas Girl Guides tent in some community hall’s back yard?

 Your camping history and experience will directly affect how you feel about bringing your 2 year old out to the campground.